NikosDelijohn/spme-doejo/docs/[05] Fiber Selection.md

 - **DVB/CAR/PDMS** (50/30 µm) — Multimodal composite phase providing broad selectivity from highly volatile to semi-volatile organics ($0.5<XLogP<3.0$).
 The CAR micropores trap small molecules (< C₆), while the DVB and PDMS layers capture higher-mass volatiles, making this coating optimal for complex or mixed matrices.

-- **CW/DVB/PA** — Polar composite phase designed for low-molecular-weight, hydrophilic compounds ($XLogP≤1.5$).
+- **CW/DVB-PA** — Polar composite phase designed for low-molecular-weight, hydrophilic compounds ($XLogP≤1.5$).
 The carbowax and polyacrylate components enhance hydrogen-bonding interactions and extraction of alcohols, organic acids, and aldehydes.

-- **CAP-PDMS/PEG/CW** — Highly polar, hydrophilic coating for ionic, charged, or very low-volatility compounds ($XLogP \lesssim 1.0$ and $M < 200 \  Da$ ).
+- **PEG-PA** — Highly polar, hydrophilic coating for ionic, charged, or very low-volatility compounds ($XLogP \lesssim 1.0$ and $M < 200 \  Da$ ).

 This coating targets strongly polar analytes such as short-chain acids, small amines, or environmental micropollutants that are poorly retained on conventional fibers.